maxgmarin/panqc/README.md

 time panqc nrc -a ${Asm_TSV} -r ${PG_Ref_FA} -m ${PG_Matrix_CSV} -o test_results/
 ```
 NOTE: Make sure that your current working directory (CWD) is `tests/data` within the repository.
-The `TestSet1.InputAsmPaths.tsv` describes the path to each genome assembly relative to your CWD
+The `TestSet1.InputAsmPaths.tsv` file describes the path to each genome assembly relative to your CWD.

 ## Full usage